 Many areas of your home will inevitably receive more foot traffic than others.
 Mudrooms, living rooms or family rooms are often the most popular places to congregate, which is why it’s crucially important to consider the type of rug you would like to use in these parts of your home.
 Certain rug materials will be able to withstand the wear and tear that comes with heavy use more than others.

 If you have children, pets, or frequent houseguests, you will want to keep in mind the durability of the rug you select for your space.
 Many rug materials, such as silk, simply will not be able to withstand a great deal of foot traffic and will begin to show wear over time.
-If you’re looking for a rug that can hold its quality even with a significant amount of use, be sure to select a rug made with one of the following materials:
+If you’re looking for a rug that can hold its quality in a high traffic area, be sure to select a rug made with one of the following materials:

 Wool is considered one of the most durable materials of all, making wool rugs a popular choice among homeowners.
 Rugs made from wool are more of an investment than those made with synthetic fibers, but generally, wool rugs tend to last for many years to come.

 Another benefit of wool is softness.
 The high pile and delicate touch of wool underfoot are noticeably different from other materials.
 These resilient, yet forgiving fibers will repel stains and also keep dirt to a minimum.
 It is also a material that does not harbor dust mites or encourage bacterial growth, always a plus for those who may suffer allergies or asthma.
-If you’re looking for a rug that is durable but also luxurious, go with wool.
+If you’re looking for a rug that luxurious but will hold up in a high traffic area, go with wool.

 Try this beautiful navy rug from Himalayan by Safavieh, which showcases a rich, textural pile and an elegant pattern sure to suit any living, dining or family room.